ToplinkGlobalCollege/2026-PRO-TLGC-CATALYST-TEAM_A--AXIS--/README.md

 This repository contains engineering materials of a self-driven vehicle's model participating in the PRO Future Engineers competition in the season 2026

 ## Introduction
-This document presents the technical specifications and design details of the TLGC Catalyst Future Engineer's Team's autonomous vehicle robot for the 2026 Philippine Robotics Olympiad.
+This document presents the technical specifications and design details of the TLGC Catalyst Future Engineer's Team A's autonomous vehicle robot for the 2026 Philippine Robotics Olympiad.

 # Content
 **docs**- Contains all documentation for the project, including robot architecture, programming flow, assembly instructions, improvement logs, and team information.